Mierdin/netverify-demo/README.md

 kubectl create -R -f ./guestbook/
 ```

 Verify the guestbook pods are running.
 Should see three pods for the frontend service, and three others for redis.
 Eventually all should go to a `Running` status.
+This may also take a little time, as Kubernetes needs to download the container images.

 ```
 kubectl get pods